 Tessa Jordan, PhD, Program Head, Sustainable Business Leadership

-Tessa Jordan is the Program Head for BCIT’s Sustainable Business Leadership Advanced Diploma and Faculty in BCIT’s Communication Department.
-As an educator, Tessa specializes in business communications and purpose-driven business, specifically focusing on planetary boundaries, social equity, and reconciliation as the foundations for a functioning economy.
-As a researcher, Tessa studies the role of art and culture in social and political movements.
+Tessa Jordan, PhD, is the Program Head for Sustainable Business Leadership and Faculty in the Communication Department at the British Columbia Institute of Technology.
+As an educator, she specializes in business communications and sustainable business, with an emphasis on planetary boundaries and social equity as the foundations for a functioning economy.
+She is passionate about growing the community of purpose-driven leaders who are working to limit catastrophic global warming and build thriving and inclusive communities that work for everyone.
+In the words of Adrienne Rich, “My heart is moved by all I cannot save: / so much has been destroyed / I have to cast my lot with those / who age after age, perversely, / with no extraordinary power, / reconstitute the world.”
+As a researcher, she studies the role of art and culture in social and political movements.
 Her book Feminist Acts: Branching Out Magazine and the Making of Canadian Feminism was published by the University of Alberta Press in 2019.

 Mumbi Maina, Social Planner, City of Vancouver